galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Not so good LO:
+> > This LO is not good:
 > >
-> > - How to assess whether learners know the Pythagoras’ theorem?
+> > - How to assess whether learners know the Pythagora's theorem?
-> > - What do we mean by «knowing» the Pythagorean theorem?
+> > - What do we mean by "knowing" the Pythagorean theorem?
 > >   - They are able state it?
 > >   - They are able explain it?
 > >   - They are able apply it?
 > >   - They are able demonstrate it?
 > >   - They are able to use it in solving problem?
-> > - It would make more sense to ask
+> >
-> > - What will learners be able to do to show they know the Pythagorean
+> > It would make more sense to ask: "What will learners be able to do to show
-> >   theorem?
+> > they know the Pythagorean theorem?"
 > >
 > {: .solution}
 >